nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. ResiReg resets the allocations of rooms and students, and advances to the next semester in chronological order.

 Use case ends.

+#### Use case: UC11 - Find rooms which match a specific criteria

+**MSS**

+1. OHS admin requests to view a list of rooms which match a certain set of criteria (eg. a list of all vacant rooms of a particular type)
+1. ResiReg shows a list of rooms which match that criteria

+Use case ends.

+**Extensions**

+- 1a.
+There are no rooms matching the given criteria.
+    - Resireg shows an empty list

+      Use case ends.

+- 2a.
+The criteria specified are not valid.
+  - ResiReg shows an error message.

+    Use case resumes at step 1.

+#### Use case: UC12 - Find students which match a specific criteria

+Similar to <u>UC11 - Find rooms which match a specific criteria</u>, just replace rooms with students.

+#### Use case: UC13 - Add a room

+**MSS**

+1. OHS admin requests to add a room and supplies room details.
+1. ResiReg adds the room and saves the changes.

+Use case ends.

+**Extensions**

+- 1a.
+Room details are missing or invalid, or there is already a room with the same floor and unit number.
+  - ResiReg shows an error message.
+  -  Use case starts over.

+#### Use case: UC14 - Delete a room

+Similar to <u>UC02 - delete a student</u>, just replace student with room.

+#### Use case: UC15 - Edit a room

+Similar to <u>UC03 - edit a student</u>, just replace student with room.

 ### Non-Functional Requirements